Jean Clark Dan

 Jean Clark Dan returned to the United States and the Marine Biological institute in a 1947 visit.
 Through her network of scientific colleagues she acquired the first phase contrast microscope.
 She brought this microscope back to Japan as a gift for her husband who refused the gift, insisting that she use it to return to her research.
-Jean would use a combination of electron microscopy and light microscopy in her research.
-Electron microscopy allows for a much higher resolution than light microscopy but the methods used in specimen preparation kill the cells under observation and can introduce artifacts.
+Jean would use a combination of electron microscopy and optical microscopy in her research.
+Electron microscopy allows for a much higher resolution than optical microscopy but the methods used in specimen preparation kill the cells under observation and can introduce artifacts.
 By combining these two types of microscopy along with electron photography Jean was able to make and document detailed qualitative observations about the process of fertilization in invertebrates.
 Both of Jean’s Studies on the Acrosome (the second being published in 1954) pioneered the use of the electron microscope and served as the basis for Jean’s initially disputed discovery of the acrosomal reaction.
 The acrosomal reaction is now recognized as a crucial part of the fertilization process in marine invertebrates.

 Throughout her research Jean Clark Dan won grants and fellowships from both the United States and Japan.
 She held an additional Japanese PhD, held a position on the editorial board of the Japanese journal Development Growth & Differentiation, and was recognized with an award by the Zoological Society of Japan in 1958.

 In addition to her work as a researcher Jean Clark Dan also worked as an educator.
 She worked first as a lecturer then as a professor at Ochanomizu University.
 Eventually, in 1975, she became the director of Ochanomizu University’s Tateyama Marine Biological Station before retiring in 1976.

 Jean also worked as a translator, translating the work of Japanese biologists into English for publication.
 She also translated the book Children of the A-Bomb and assisted in English translations of the publications of Emperor Hirohito.